GIScience/osm-transform/README.md

 These numbers can be used to configure memory preallocation to speed up further processing.
 The `ors-preprocessor.cfg` file is used to set up the tool.

 During the second pass, a new PBF file `[file].ors.pbf` is written, containing only the relevant elements for the ORS graphs.
+This also removes all metadata (timestamps, user info, version etc.) from all elements and strips away unneeded tags (configurable, tags like notes, URLs, source info etc.).

 ## Limitations
 This tool is under development and still experimental.
 Use at own risk.